 - 70 ml vanilla syrup

 - Pour the heavy cream, 2% milk, and vanilla syrup into a large mason jar and stir to combine.
 This is vanilla sweet cream and can be added directly to drinks.
 Store it in the refrigerator.

 - Transfer ¼ - ½ cup of the vanilla sweet cream to a cup or jar.
-Using an electric whisk, high speed blender, frother, Aeroccino, etc - beat the mixture on medium speed for 1-2 minutes until it froths, and then another minute until it thickens.
+Using an electric whisk, high speed blender, frother, Aeroccino, etc - beat the mixture on medium speed for 1-2 minutes until it froths, and then another minute until it thickens into a foam.
 Don't overbeat the foam to peaks.

-- If the cold foam isn't whipping, it's either because the whipped cream isn't cold enough or the cream has separated and is chunky at the bottom.
-Ensure the whipped cream hasn't separated before use.
+- If the cold foam isn't whipping, it's either because the heavy cream isn't cold enough or the cream has separated and is chunky at the bottom.
+Ensure the heavy cream hasn't separated before use.
 Add one tablespoon of heavy cream more at a time if the mixture isn't thickening into a cold foam.